object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 then for any real :math:`x`, :math:`f(x)` is defined and is a real number.
 We already know from the example of :func:`abs`, above, that Python functions are objects.
-However our challenge is the converse of
+However, our challenge is the converse of
 this: we have :class:`Polynomial` objects which we would like to be able to call like functions.
 The solution to our challenge is that calling a function is an operation on an object similar to addition,